noxdafox/pebble/doc/index.rst

                 print("function raised %s" % error)
                 print(error.traceback)  # Python's traceback of remote process

-The following example shows how to compute the Fibonacci sequence up to a certain duration after which, all the remaining *Futures* will be cancelled as they would timeout anyway.
+The following example shows how to compute the Fibonacci sequence up to a certain duration after which, all the remaining computations will be cancelled as they would timeout anyway.

 ::